RooneyMcNibNug/RG35XX-SP/README.md

 Hold the power button down until you see the green light on the side appears (takes a few seconds).

 The splash screen with the muOS logo will appear.

+Within the "DEVICE TYPE" section you first see, make sure to select "RG35XX-SP".

-Let's not go flailing around with the d-pad or any buttons yet!
-Let the device do its thing, setting up the system - you will see a lot of `Factory Reset` messages, but don't worry, it will keep you up to date with the process (even providing you with silly quotes along the way).
+After this, Let the device do its thing, setting up the system - you will see a lot of `Factory Reset` messages, but don't worry, it will keep you up to date with the process (even providing you with silly quotes along the way).

 After 5-10 minutes this process should complete and you will be brought to a dashboard.
 Go ahead and hold the power button for a few seconds to turn the device off and take the MicroSD card out of the XX-SP and back into your linux machine.